Virtual Knotoids in Thickened Surfaces: A review on knotoids

 One can tie up the endpoints of a knotoid diagram in $S^2$ or $\mathbb{R}^2$ to obtain a (classical) knot diagram with \textit{underpass} or \textit{overpass closures}.
 The underpass (overpass) closure of a knotoid diagram is obtained by connecting the endpoints of a knotoid diagram by an arc which goes under (over) every other arc it meets along the way.
 The resulting diagram is clearly a knot diagram which represents a knot in $S^3$ (a classical knot).
 The underpass and overpass closures may represent inequivalent knots.
 We exemplify this in Figure \ref{uoclosure} where the underpass closure of a knotoid diagram represents the trefoil knot, while the overpass closure represents the unknot.
 To have a well-defined closure on knotoid diagrams, we fix the closure type we want to use to obtain knots from knotoids.
 We have the following theorem by fixing the closure as the underpass closure.

-\begin{theorem} \cite{turaev2012knotoids} The underpass closures of two knotoid diagrams in $S^2$ represent the same knot if and only if they are related to each other by finitely many Reidemeister moves and forbidden $\Omega_-$ moves. \end{theorem}
+\begin{thm} \cite{turaev2012knotoids} The underpass closures of two knotoid diagrams in $S^2$ represent the same knot if and only if they are related to each other by finitely many Reidemeister moves and forbidden $\Omega_-$ moves. \end{thm}

 By Theorem \ref{thm:knotoidrepresetantion} we can consider the collection of spherical knotoid diagrams representing a classical knot via the underpass closure as \textit{knotoid representations} of the knot.
-In \cite{turaev2012knotoids} Turaev suggests to utilize knotoids in computing knot invariants, as they provide simpler representations of classical knots possibly with fewer crossings than knot diagrams.
+In \cite{turaev2012knotoids}, Turaev suggested to utilize knotoids in computing knot invariants, as they provide simpler representations of classical knots possibly with fewer crossings than knot diagrams.

-Every oriented knot diagram in $S^2$ can be turned into a knotoid diagram by cutting an arc that does not contain any of the crossings of the diagram.
-The endpoints of the resulting knotoid diagram are clearly in the same region.
-Such diagrams are called \textit{knot-type knotoid diagrams}.
-A knot-type knotoid carries the same topological information as the knot obtained by its underpass closure.
-That is, there is a one-to-one correspondence between knot-type knotoids in $S^2$ and classical knots.

-The spherical knotoid theory can be viewed as an extension of the classical knot theory with the existence of \textit{proper knotoids}.
-A \textit{proper knotoid} is a knotoid without any representative knotoid diagrams in its equivalence class that has its endpoints in the same region.
-Thus, a proper knotoid is not induced from a classical knot by the cutting operation explained above.
+A knotoid in $S^2$ that can be represented by a knotoid diagram with endpoints lying in the same local region of the sphere determined by the diagram topologically coincide with the classical knot obtained by closing its endpoints.
+Such knotoid diagrams are called \textit{knot-type knotoid diagrams}.
+There exists another type of spherical knotoids that we call \textit{proper knotoids}.
+A proper knotoid is a knotoid without any representative knotoid diagrams in its equivalence class that has its endpoints in the same region.
+In this manner, the spherical knotoid theory is a proper extension of the classical knot theory.